 For this reporting month, there was no environmental complaint referred from EPD.
-There were a total of eighteen (18) environmental complaints counted since the commencement of the construction.
-The complaints were handled in accordance to the EM&A Manual and relevant parties including the Engineer's Representative and IEC if receive.
+There were a total of twenty-two (22) environmental complaints counted since the commencement of the construction.
+The complaints were handled in accordance to the EM&A Manual and relevant parties including the Engineer's Representative and IEC when receive.